MOST POPULAR FAQS

 Yes!
 Our canned tuna, salmon, clams, and frozen salmon filets fit into the paleo diet.

-All of Natural Sea's products are caught in the wild!
+All of Natural Sea’s products are all wild caught!

 Where are your fish caught?

 Wild Albacore Tuna: Pacific (FAO: 61) - Japan

 Wild Yellowfin Tuna: Pacific, Western Central (FAO: 71) - Thailand